Feigned retreat

-A feigned retreat is a military tactic, a type of feint, whereby a military force pretends to withdraw or to have been routed, in order to lure an enemy into a position of vulnerability.
+A feigned retreat is a military tactic, a type of feint, whereby a military force will pretend to withdraw or to have been routed, in order to lure an enemy into a position of vulnerability.

 A feigned retreat is one of the more difficult tactics for a military force to undertake, and requires well-disciplined soldiers.
-This is because, if the enemy presses into the retreating body, undisciplined troops are likely to lose coherence and the rout will become genuine.
+This is because if the enemy presses into the retreating body, then undisciplined troops are likely to lose coherence and the rout will become genuine.

 History

 Antiquity

 Sun Tzu (544?–496?
 BCE) wrote, in the Chinese military treatise The Art of War: "Do not pursue an enemy who simulates flight."
 This advice cautioned against pursuing an enemy that unexpectedly runs away or shows a weaker force, as it may be bait for an ambush.

 Herodotus reported that the Spartans used the feigned-retreat tactic at the Battle of Thermopylae (480 BCE) to defeat a force of Persian Immortals.

 Before the Battle of Agrigentum, in Sicily (262 BCE)—the first pitched battle of the First Punic War, and the first large-scale military confrontation between Carthage and the Roman Republic—the Carthaginian general Hanno, son of Hannibal, was sent to provide relief to the Carthaginians besieged at Agrigentum by the Romans.
 Hanno told his Numidian cavalry to attack the Roman cavalry and then feign retreat.
 The Romans pursued the Numidians as they retreated and were brought to the main Carthaginian column, where they suffered many losses.
 The Roman siege lasted several months before the Romans defeated the Carthaginians and forced Hannibal to retreat.

 In 221 BCE, Xenoetas, an Achaean Greek in the service of the Seleucid King Antiochus III the Great, was sent with an army against the rebel satrap of Media, Molon.
 Xenoetas crossed the Tigris River but fell into a trap laid by Molon, who feigned a retreat and, suddenly returning, surprised Xenoetas when most of the latter's forces were sunk in drunken sleep.
 Xenoetas was killed, and his army was cut to pieces.

 The Lusitanians favored the tactic of retreating and then turning to attack pursuers when the latter had become disorganized in the chase.
 Their chieftain Caesarus employed it to defeat Lucius Mummius in 153 BCE, and later Viriathus would use it again to achieve victories against other Roman generals.